The following questions and answers give examples to assist a charity in making decisions about advocacy and political campaigning.

 - How will attendance be perceived by the public?
 By attending, the public may infer that the charity is partisan and that it has a purpose of promoting a particular party or candidate.

-- For the charity’s Responsible Persons, is allowing attendance at such events is in the best interests of the charity?
+- For the charity’s Responsible People, is allowing attendance at such events in the best interests of the charity?

 - Is the event raising funds for the political party or a candidate for office?
 If this is not clear, the charity should make enquiries about the nature of event.